nasa/fmdtools/examples/pump/readme.rst

   - Profiling models with ``cProfile`` to discover what parts are most computationally-expensive.

-- `Optimization <../examples/pump/Optimization.ipynb>`_, shows some of the basics of working with :class:`fmdtools.sim.search.DisturbanceProblem` and :class:`fmdtools.sim.search.ParameterSimProblem` classes for optimization.
+- `Optimization <Optimization.ipynb>`_, shows some of the basics of working with :class:`fmdtools.sim.search.DisturbanceProblem` and :class:`fmdtools.sim.search.ParameterSimProblem` classes for optimization.

-- `AST Sampling <../examples/pump/AST_Sampling.ipynb>`_, shows how fmdtools models called from the `AdaSress Julia <https://www.nasa.gov/content/tech/rse/research/adastress>_` package to leverage the adaptive stress testing methodology using the :class:`fmdtools.sim.search.DynamicInterface` class.
+- `AST Sampling <AST_Sampling.ipynb>`_, shows how fmdtools models called from the `AdaSress Julia <https://www.nasa.gov/content/tech/rse/research/adastress>_` package to leverage the adaptive stress testing methodology using the :class:`fmdtools.sim.search.DynamicInterface` class.

 - `Optimization.ipynb`: Showing how to use optimization methods in `fmdtools.sim.search` to optimize scenarios and responses.

 - `Parallelism_Tutorial.ipynb`: Shows how to use parallelism in the context of simulation using the `multiprocessing` library.

-- `Stochastic Modeling in fmdtools <../examples/pump/Stochastic_Modelling.ipynb>`_ , which covers defining and simulating stochastic models--models with random internal behaviors.
+- `Stochastic Modeling in fmdtools <Stochastic_Modelling.ipynb>`_ , which covers defining and simulating stochastic models--models with random internal behaviors.
 This includees:

   - Setting up random states in functions using :class:`fmdtools.define.container.rand.Rand` and :meth:`fmdtools.define.container.rand.Rand.set_rand_state()`.